 A: We have a repertoire list of over 300 songs and tunes, centred on danceable jazz and R&B from the 1940s, 50s & 60s but including a selection of earlier and later jazz standards, rock’n’roll, soul/motown and a few old pop classics.
 You are welcome to choose your favourites from the list and we’ll include as many as we can.
-If you want a first dance that isn’t part of our existing repertoire, we can frequently learn the song if you give us a couple of month’s notice and a copy of it to listen to.
+If you want a first dance that isn’t part of our existing repertoire, we can frequently learn the song if you give us plenty of notice and a copy of it or tell us where we can find one.
 If it’s something so far away from our usual style that we don’t feel able to tackle it we can play it from a CD or iPod which you supply, before starting to play live.
 Check out our current repertoire here.

 Q: What will you wear?

 A: Normally either vintage style suits or all in dinner jackets and bow ties.
 Your choice (in advance).
 Other options such as Hawaiian shirts may be possible too.
 Ask us!